HIPAA Audit: Compliance for Security

 Risk Management Implementation Specification

-This involves the employment of security measures that are sufficient enough to reduce risks and arrest vulnerabilities at a manageable and acceptable level.
+This involves employing security measures sufficient to reduce risks and arrest vulnerabilities at a manageable and acceptable level.

 Audit Controls Standard